eringrand/eringrand.github.io/_posts/2018-04-21-scrape_apod.md

 I complemented her work and she asked me to look over the code.
 I jumped at the chance, (1) because I don't know a ton about scraping website data and wanted to see what she started, (2) I could help with the `dplyr` part of the code, and most imporantly (3) I love APOD!

 I love APOD so much, that for most of my childhood my life goal was "get a picture published to APOD."
-To make matter more exciting, in 2009 [this happened](https://apod.nasa.gov/apod/ap090917.html)
+To make matters more exciting in 2009 [this happened](https://apod.nasa.gov/apod/ap090917.html).

 ![](../images/apod_me.png)